SomeRandomStranger123/CloudGoat_Beanstalk_Secrets_WriteUp/README.md

 ✅ **Privilege escalation complete.
 Final flag successfully retrieved from AWS Secrets Manager.**

-Theory: How This Privilege Escalation Works
+## Theory: How This Privilege Escalation Works

 This CloudGoat scenario demonstrates a realistic attack chain in which an attacker pivots from a low-privileged IAM user to full administrative control over an AWS account using exposed secrets within an Elastic Beanstalk environment.

-Key Concepts:
+### Key Concepts:

-1. Elastic Beanstalk Environment Variables
+1. **Elastic Beanstalk Environment Variables**
    Elastic Beanstalk allows environment variables to be configured for applications.
 However, if sensitive data like IAM credentials are placed in these variables, they can be accessed by anyone with permission to view the environment's configuration—posing a severe security risk.
    In this scenario, our low-privileged user had the ability to enumerate Beanstalk applications and extract environment variables.
 This led to the discovery of a second set of AWS keys.

-2. Lateral Movement with Discovered Credentials
+2. **Lateral Movement with Discovered Credentials**
-The leaked keys belonged to a second IAM user (cgidjyfk5bfoad_secondary_user) who had elevated IAM read and create permissions.
+   The leaked keys belonged to a second IAM user (`cgidjyfk5bfoad_secondary_user`) who had elevated IAM read and create permissions.
 This allowed us to:

-Enumerate all users, groups, and roles.
+   - Enumerate all users, groups, and roles.

-Read and understand attached IAM policies.
+   - Read and understand attached IAM policies.

-Create new access keys for other users.
+   - Create new access keys for other users.
    This is an example of lateral movement in the AWS environment—pivoting from one compromised identity to a more privileged one.

-3. IAM Misconfiguration and Escalation Path
+3. **IAM Misconfiguration and Escalation Path**
    The secondary user’s policy allowed the following escalation technique:

-Use iam:CreateAccessKey on any user.
+   - Use `iam:CreateAccessKey` on any user.

-Identify that cgidjyfk5bfoad_admin_user existed and had a policy granting full access (Action: "*").
+   - Identify that `cgidjyfk5bfoad_admin_user` existed and had a policy granting full access (`Action: "*"`).

-Create a new access key for that admin user, effectively giving us full admin rights.
+   - Create a new access key for that admin user, effectively giving us full admin rights.
    This is a textbook example of privilege escalation via IAM misconfiguration.
 Even without being in the Administrator group, the ability to create access keys for an admin user is equivalent to full account compromise.

-4. Post-Escalation Actions: Secrets Manager
+4. **Post-Escalation Actions: Secrets Manager**
    With full admin access, we were able to access AWS Secrets Manager to retrieve the final flag.
 This demonstrates how over-permissioned roles and weak secrets management can lead to complete data exposure.

-Lessons Learned:
+### Lessons Learned:
-Never store IAM credentials in application-level environment variables.
+- Never store IAM credentials in application-level environment variables.

-Apply the principle of least privilege: users should only be able to perform actions necessary for their role.
+- Apply the principle of least privilege: users should only be able to perform actions necessary for their role.

-Regularly audit IAM policies and attached users for excessive permissions.
+- Regularly audit IAM policies and attached users for excessive permissions.

-Use Secrets Manager or Parameter Store with encryption for managing secrets securely.
+- Use Secrets Manager or Parameter Store with encryption for managing secrets securely.

+## Remediation

+To prevent similar privilege escalation paths in real-world AWS environments, apply the following best practices:

+### 🔐 Secure Secrets Management
+- Never store IAM credentials or other sensitive secrets in Elastic Beanstalk environment variables.
+- Use AWS Secrets Manager, SSM Parameter Store (with encryption), or AWS KMS to securely store and manage sensitive information.
+- Implement automatic secret rotation where possible.

+### 🔒 Least Privilege Principle
+- IAM users and roles should only be granted permissions they absolutely need.
+Regularly review and reduce:
+  - Policy Action scopes (avoid `"Action": "*"`).
+  - Wildcard resources (`"Resource": "*"`), especially for high-impact actions.
+- Avoid giving users `iam:CreateAccessKey`, `iam:UpdateAssumeRolePolicy`, or `iam:PutUserPolicy` unless strictly necessary.

+### 👥 Limit IAM User Capabilities
+- Replace long-term IAM user credentials with temporary, federated identities using AWS SSO, STS, or IAM Roles with limited session durations.
+- Monitor and rotate IAM keys regularly.
+- Disable inactive IAM credentials.

+### 🧪 Security Testing and Auditing
+- Periodically audit all IAM policies, users, and roles for potential privilege escalation vectors.
+- Use automated tools like:
+  - Pacu
+  - ScoutSuite
+  - CloudSploit
+  - AWS Access Analyzer
+- Enable CloudTrail and GuardDuty to monitor for suspicious activity, such as creation of new access keys or permission enumeration.

+### 🧰 Elastic Beanstalk Hardening
+- Restrict Beanstalk users' access to application configurations.
+- Limit permissions around `elasticbeanstalk:DescribeEnvironmentResources` and `elasticbeanstalk:DescribeConfigurationSettings`.
+- Set up application roles with restrictive policies rather than embedding secrets in environment settings.